srid/emanote/README.md

 Before public release

 - [ ] Finalize in HTML templating: heist vs a more popular one?
+  - If using Heist, document how to add custom splices when using this project as a Haskell library.
 - [ ] Finalize on the project name: `emabook`, or something else?